 Transition to a teammate:

 “Congressman, I want to thank you for your recent efforts to protect citizens from identity theft.
 That’s a really important issue to me, but we are here to talk about a different topic.
 So Sabrina is going to let you know more about why we are here today and what we’re seeking.”

 As a meeting leader, you will do a lot of advanced planning and preparation, and that’s really important.
 However, we can’t let our plans and preparation go on auto-pilot because you never know what scenarios will play out.
 That’s why we always need to be focused on what is being said – in the moment – and respond to what we’re actually hearing, not what we expect or think we heard.

 As the meeting leader, you should recognize when it might be appropriate to diverge from your plan.
 We refer to this as situational awareness.

-Situational awareness is the ability to perceive and understand what is happening in the moment and being able to react to challenges as they happen.
-Good situational awareness means you’re not only listening to the words being said but also the tone of voice and body language too.
+Situational awareness is the ability to perceive and understand what is happening in the moment and reacting to challenges as they happen.
+Good situational awareness means you’re not only listening to the words being said but also being aware of the tone of voice and body language.

-You can signal your teammates that you want to veer off the plan with a transitional statement like so:
+You can signal your teammates that you want to veer off the plan with a transitional statement such as:

 Empowering your team